timwegner/Deep-Q-Navigation/README.md

 pip install .
 ```

-Run the following to create drlnd kernel in ipython so that the right unity environment is loaded correctly
+Run the following to create drlnd kernel in ipython so that the right unity environment is loaded correctly:

 ```python -m ipykernel install --user --name drlnd --display-name "drlnd"```